PAESCAL-SciDAC5/task-notes-integration-to-E3SM/2022-2023_CondiDiag/2023_v2p/2023_v2p_notes.md

 Wuyin, Hui, and Jianfeng met on 2023-02-22 and chose the following strategy:

-1. Create a baseline for the `e3sm_atm_developer` test suites using `master`, then run the same test suite using the new branch and compare with the baseline to verify that all tests pass.
+1. Create a baseline for the `e3sm_atm_developer` test suites using `master`, then run the same test suite using the feature branch and compare with the baseline to verify that all tests pass.
 2. Add a new test suite `eam_condidiag` that contains a few `ERP` and `SMS_D` tests with the new feature turned on.
 Verify that all tests pass.

 Note that step 2 requires

 - defining new "testmods" that turn on CondiDiag, and
-- creating a `eam_condidiag` test suite in `cime_config/tests.py`.
+- creating an `eam_condidiag` test suite in `cime_config/tests.py`.

 These are done in commit [d1ad6c](https://github.com/PAESCAL-SciDAC5/E3SM-fork/commit/d1ad6c6d5633a2875fd2fddeebe452b080ca6eb4).

-Here is how the new test suite looks like:
+The test suite is defined as

 ```
     "eam_condidiag" : {